anadeheza/geoguessr/README.md

 A line connecting your guess to the actual location will appear on the map and a popup with your score in the middle of the screen, click the  "Next Round" button to keep playing

-## Scoring and Rounds
+## Score and Rounds
 * Rounds: The game is infinite, every round dynamically fetches a new random location with coverage, most times it is outdoors but sometimes you get an indoors location
 * Score: Points are calculated based on the distance between your guess and the actual location using the Haversine formula

 > Haversine formula: the angle in radians multiplied with the earth radius to get the distance;
 <br>
-c = angle between the two locations with the eath's center as the vertex
+> c = angle between the two locations with the eath's center as the vertex
 <br>
-a = the haversine of the angle, i don't really know how to explain how this works, it is the square of the half of a line that connects the two locations going through the center of the earth
+> a = the haversine of the angle, i don't really know how to explain how this works, it is the square of the half of a line that connects the two locations going through the center of the earth

 * Score per guess: the maximum is 5000 points (within 50 meters), from there, the points decrease exponentially as distance increases, up to 20000 kilometers where the score would be 0